pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 ### Discussion on negative examples

-We have seen in that most loss functions use both positive and negatives examples.
-There is a simple theoretical reason for this: if negative examples were not used, a trivial representation mapping everything to one vector would obtain perfect performance.
+The loss functions we have seen thus far use both positive and negatives examples.
+We already gave a theoretical reason for this: if negative examples were not used, a trivial representation mapping everything to one vector would obtain perfect performance.
 There is empirical evidence showing that performance is increased from contrasting with many negative examples.
 For example, Chen et al. <d-cite key="chen2020SimpleFramework"/>found that training with very large batch sizes greatly improved performance.
 In their setting, all other examples in the batch were considered as negative, and thus the number of negatives per example scaled with the batch size.

-There are several topics discussed around the usage and generation of negative examples in contrastive learning, and this section provides an overview of some of them.
+The concept of negative examples or, more generally, preventing representational collapse, is quite important in contrastive learning, and there are some topics around it that are worth discussing.

 #### False negatives in self-supervised contrastive learning

-In data generation section, we already talked at the possibility of false negatives when there is no supervision.
+In the data generation section we already talked at the possibility of false negatives when there is no supervision.
 This is because we are drawing from the full distribution of examples instead of the distribution of negative examples, creating a bias.
-Some work has been done on correcting this while not requiring manual labels for negatives.
+Some work has been done on alleviating this while not requiring manual labels for negatives.
 While we won't get into detail, the reader may find an example in the *Debiased Contrastive loss* proposed in <d-cite key="chuang2020DebiasedContrastive"/>.

 #### Alleviating hardware bottlenecks for large amounts of negative samples

-We have seen the use of examples in the same batch as negatives.
-This presents a major drawback in terms of computing resources.
+The use of examples in the same batch as negatives presents a major drawback in terms of computing resources.
 If we want to use many negative examples, we are forced to select a very large batch size, requiring a lot of GPU memory.
 Some work has been done on decoupling batch size and the